 Python has become one of the most important tools used by data scientists in tech.
-While the language is known for its simple syntax and ease of use, aspiring data scientists still need to put in the work to learn the basics and advance their current skills.
+The language is known for its simple syntax and ease of use.
+But, aspiring data scientists still need to put in the work to learn the basics and advance their current skills.

 To help you get started, we have created a list of Python courses from well known online resources so you can find the program that best matches your learning goals.

 - General Assembly

 Offering free and paid resources, Codecademy has courses for people who are looking to advance their Python skills.
 Besides their fundamentals course, Codecademy has more advanced offerings in Python.
 These cover topics such as syntax, functions, control flow, loops, and more.
 Pro membership, which provides access to a wide range of Python and data science courses, costs $20-$40 per month.

 Coursera is an online learning platform with beginner and intermediate Python courses.
 In addition to teaching the basics, Coursera offers programs in more specific topics, such as Google IT automation with Python, applied data science with Python, and Python for data science and AI.
 The courses are free to audit.
 Students can also pay to earn a certificate, which they can add to their LinkedIn profile.

 A tech education tool, Udacity has free and paid courses in a variety of topics under the data science umbrella and beyond.
 For Python, they offer courses in the fundamentals as well as more advanced topics.
 Some examples are machine learning, data structures and algorithms, AI programming, and data analysis.
 They also have an in-depth nanodegree program in programming for data science with Python.
 The program focuses on Python fundamentals, SQL, command line, Git, and more.
 Learn more about Udacity in our review.